A Phoenikerx’s Guide to Cuba

 Public transportation in Havana

-There are a number of public transportation options in Havana.
+There are several public transportation options in Havana.
 The word you’ll hear most when you’re there is Taxi!
 Everyone wants to take you to your destination.
-Most taxis (or máquinas) are older cars so you’ll get that experience no matter what.
-There are also official taxis, which are newer yellow cars; you’ll probably pay more for these and the reggaeton won’t be as raunchy-licious.
+Most taxis (or máquinas) are older cars, so you’ll get that experience no matter what.
+There are also official taxis, which are newer yellow cars; you’ll probably pay more for these, and the reggaeton won’t be as raunchy-licious.

 Two types of Cuban taxis up in here.

-There are also bici-taxis, which are similar to the Pedicabs you find in downtown La Phoenikera.
+There are also bici-taxis, similar to the Pedicabs you find in downtown La Phoenikera.

-We recommend you have coins so you can take the wawa or bus (again, 1 CUP per person, which is hella cheap!).
+We recommend you have coins to take the wawa or bus (again, 1 CUP per person, which is hella cheap!).
 If you don’t know how to get to where you’re going that way, ask the crowds of people at any given stop.
 If you don’t speak Spanish, stick to taxis or ask your Casa Particular host which bus you can take to your destination.

-We personally walked everywhere because we wanted to soak it all in and see what the city and the people were like.
-As I mentioned before, we were centrally located in Centro Habana, so we could get to La Habana Vieja (Old Havana) and Vedado in the same amount of time.
+We preferred to walk everywhere to soak it all in and experience the city and its people.
+As I mentioned, we were centrally located in Centro Habana to get to La Habana Vieja (Old Havana) and Vedado in the same amount of time.

-If you plan to do the same and walk everywhere, take comfortable walking shoes!
-Sandals/flip flops don’t count, you’ll tear up your feet pretty quickly, as did I. We wore tennis shoes the whole time.
-Ladies, if you want to look cute and at the same time walk everywhere, take tennis shoes that will look good with your cute outfits.
+Wear comfortable shoes if you plan to do the same and walk everywhere!
+Sandals or flip-flops don’t count; you’ll tear up your feet pretty quickly, as did I. We wore tennis shoes the whole time.
+Ladies, if you want to look cute and walk everywhere, take tennis shoes that will look good with your cute outfits.

 Traveling within Cuba

 Most things are very accessible in Havana.
-You can go to Playas del Este, which are beaches half an hour away from Havana on a pretty fancy bus for 5 CUC per person round trip.
-They give you a ticket and you can catch that same bus any time until 6 p.m.
+You can go to Playas del Este, beaches half an hour away from Havana, on a fancy bus for a round trip of 5 CUC per person.
+They give you a ticket, and you can catch that bus until 6 p.m.
 It runs every 45 minutes.
-Playas del Este attract some tourists but more Cubans so if you like hanging with the locals, this is the spot.
+Playas del Este attracts some tourists but more Cubans, so this is the spot if you like hanging with the locals.
 Cubans seem to go to the beach every day!

-If you happen to miss the bus, which happened to us the first day, you can talk to a few tourists and easily grab a taxi that’ll cost 5 CUC per person (one way only though).
+If you miss the bus, which happened to us the first day, you can talk to a few tourists and easily grab a taxi that’ll cost 5 CUC per person (one way only, though).

-To go to places that are farther away from Havana, which we recommend, there is a bus service specifically for tourists called Viazul.
+We recommend using a bus service specifically for tourists called Viazul to travel to places farther away from Havana.
 The station is in Vedado.
-We went to Trinidad (5 hours away), and that cost was 25 CUC per person.
-A ton of people go to Varadero (2 hours away) and that costs about 10 CUC per person.
+We went to Trinidad (5 hours away), and the cost was 25 CUC per person.
+A lot of people go to Varadero (2 hours away), and that costs about 10 CUC per person.

-For traveling outside of Havana, the same thing applies if a bus is full or you happen to miss it.
+If you travel outside of Havana, the same applies if a bus is full or you happen to miss it.
 There will be taxis at the station waiting to take groups of tourists to different places for the same price as the bus.
-You can do that too but do it at your own risk.
-Some cars are pretty old and you don’t know when they will break down.
-But eh, do whatever you want, our bus broke town too.
+You can do that, too, but do it at your own risk.
+Some cars are pretty old, and you don’t know when they will break down.
+But, eh, do whatever you want.
+Our bus broke down, too.

-When our bus broke down, they tried to fix it for an hour before they called for another one to come get us.
+When our bus broke down, they tried to fix it for hours before calling for another to get us.
 They fix everything!

 What to take to Cuba